-After moving the boat down and off the trailer into the water, secure it to the dock or have someone hold mooring lines.
-Then lower the outdrive all the way into the water.
+After moving the boat down and off the trailer into the water, secure it to the dock or have someone hold the mooring lines.
 Pull the towing vehicle away from the launch ramp.
-Park only in designated areas.
+You should park only in designated areas.
 When parking, be sure the towing vehicle and trailer do not block other boaters from approaching the launch ramp or hinder their ability to maneuver a boat and trailer when launching.